-- 1. Assess nature and cause of problem; - 2.
-Shut down Metford Dam (if automatic shutdown failed) and isolate from Distribution System; - 3.
-Contact Chief Operator and/or Manager of Utilities; - 4.
-Optimize distribution system using the Water Treatment Plant; - 5.
-Try to rectify problem, call appropriated personnel if needed; - 6.
-Do not start up Metford Dam (if at all) until initial communication has been completed with IHA, Manager of Utilities, and/or Chief Operator; - 7.
+- 1. Assess nature and cause of problem. - 2.
+Shut down Metford Dam (if automatic shutdown failed) and isolate from Distribution System. - 3.
+Contact Chief Operator and/or Manager of Utilities. - 4.
+Optimize distribution system using the Water Treatment Plant. - 5.
+Try to rectify the problem, call appropriate personnel as needed. - 6.
+Do not start up Metford Dam (if at all) until initial communication has been completed with IHA, Manager of Utilities, and/or Chief Operator. - 7.
 If acceptable with all agencies and Metford is required to operate without UV: - a.
 Ensure hypochlorite is set at 1.6 mg/l for to compensate for loss of UV disinfection (DNA destruction of the bacteria); and - b.
-Monitor status of plant on a continual basis and work with personnel to rectify problem.
+Monitor status of plant on a continual basis and work with personnel to rectify the problem.
 Update appropriate agencies daily on conditions.